Set2Set and Attention Readout: Order-Invariant Graph Summaries

 Attention Readout (Global Attention Pooling)

-For each node v, compute a scalar importance score:
+For each node \(v\), compute a scalar importance score:

-Normalise scores with softmax:
+Normalise the scores across the graph with a softmax:

 Compute the graph embedding as a weighted sum: